Medical Management/Utilization Management Requirements

 4.9.7 Interdisciplinary Care Plan Rounds

 A member’s unique care needs can also be addressed through formal interdisciplinary Care Plan Rounds.
 In Care Plan Rounds, both treatment and non-treatment staff may present member treatment concerns to their treatment peers and treatment leaders to seek guidance and recommendations on how to best address the member’s physical, behavioral and social care needs.
 Care Plan Rounds typically focus on members who are at high risk, have complex co-morbid conditions and/or have difficulty sustaining an effective working relationship with treatment and/or non-treatment staff.
 Interdisciplinary Care Plan Rounds are scheduled weekly.

 The Health Plan disease management program is available to Members with high risk and/or chronic conditions.
-The program includes intervention plans that target chronic behavioral and physical health conditions such as, anxiety, chronic obstructive pulmonary disease, heart failure, chronic pain, and diabetes mellitus.
+The program includes intervention plans that target chronic behavioral and physical health conditions such as, anxiety, chronic obstructive pulmonary disease, asthma, heart failure, chronic pain, and diabetes mellitus.